FreddyFiend/quasar-news-app/README.md

 # Quasar News App (quasar-news-app)

-A Vue.js Task for job interview
+A Vue.js Task for a job interview

-NewsAPI didn't provide an endpoint for single article so detailed page couldn't have been made in Quasar

 ## Checklist